 I started by splitting the page down the middle and listing the food we already had in our fridge and then built the meal plan around those things.
 If you promise not to judge my terrible handwriting, I’ll show you the list we drummed up:

 We put down the options for breakfast but did not bother planning them much because it does not change day-to-day.
-We started to plan during Saturday evening, so no, we did not eat pizza for breakfast, lunch and dinner unfortunately.
+We started to plan during Saturday evening, so we did not actually eat pizza all day for breakfast, lunch, and dinner (unfortunately).